Testing conditional independence under isotonicity: Introduction

+Assumption~\ref{asm:st} is motivated by several applications, particularly in biomedicine, where, for instance, factors such as smoking intensity may be associated with increased risk of certain diseases or conditions.
+We observe similar trends in economics, where a greater education level is often linked to higher salaries, and in credit risk modelling, where better credit scores are associated with higher chances of loan approval.

-\end{customasm} This assumption does not fall into any of our categories (a)--(c), which summarises existing literature on conditional independence tests, and as illustrated by the examples above, may be naturally motivated by applications.
+This assumption does not fall into any of our categories (a)--(c), which summarize existing literature on conditional independence tests, and as illustrated by the examples above, may be naturally motivated by applications.
 To the best of our knowledge, there are no existing non-trivial CI tests under such nonparametric shape constraints.

-Our general framework will provide a valid CI test for any space $\mathcal{Z}$ equipped with a partial ordering under which Assumption~\ref{asm:st} holds.
-For example, when $\mathcal{Z}=\mathbb{R}^d$, a common choice is the coordinate-wise order, which is appropriate in settings where increases in any of the risk factors such as age, smoking intensity or exposure to air pollution are associated with higher chances of developing certain diseases.
-Nevertheless, in some places (for instance, in making specific methodological recommendations and for our power guarantees), we will restrict attention to the case where the control variable $Z$ is univariate, i.e.,~$\Zcal\subseteq \R$, under the usual total order~$\leq$.
+In Section~\ref{sec:method}, we establish that our proposed framework provides a valid CI test for any space~$\mathcal{Z}$ equipped with a partial ordering under which Assumption~\ref{asm:st} holds.
+For example, when $\mathcal{Z}=\mathbb{R}^{d_Z}$, a common choice is the coordinate-wise order, which is appropriate for instance in settings where increases in any of the risk factors such as age, smoking intensity or exposure to air pollution are associated with higher chances of developing certain diseases.

 Similar to the general framework of (a)--(c), we address the hardness of conditional independence testing via a restricted null hypothesis, namely the isotonic conditional independence (ICI) null,